mmorency2021/quick_scan_container_images_parallel/README.md

 - Login to Private Registry Server with Podman login -u xxx quay.io
 - To talk to Quay.io Or Private Registry via REST API, it requires oauth and bear token
 - Push images to Quay Repository with specific Organization
+- Python3 + Pandas and Openpyxl using pip3 install pandas/openpyxl
+- netcat (nc) rpm installed if not there it will skip the connectivity checking

 ## Quick Images Scan Shell Script Usage